mr-fotev/mr-fotev.github.io/README.md

 # Mandelbrot Set

-Combining different implementation techniques
+Combining different implementation techniques... not my own implementation by the way!

-Not my own implementation!
+Click on the canvas too zoom in the selected area.

+Click the buttons to zoom in or out the center.